Minor Sherlock Holmes characters: Amelia Watson

 The adventures of Amelia Watson, the second wife of Dr. John Watson, are chronicled in a series of short stories and novels by Michael Mallory.
 The character is based upon the enigmatic reference to Watson having left Holmes in 1902 for a wife, a reference that appears in the canonical story The Adventure of the Blanched Soldier, although the woman in the story is never named or identified nor ever mentioned again in the canon.

 Joanna Blalock

 Joanna Blalock is a fictional character in a book series by Leonard Goldberg, in which Joanna is reputed (and later confirmed) to be the daughter of Sherlock Holmes.
 Irene Adler died giving birth to her in the early 1890s, and Holmes gave her up for adoption.
 By the outbreak of World War I she is a widowed nurse with a young son, but has the same gift for deductive reasoning as her father, and joins Dr. John Watson, Jr. in a series of mystery adventures, which Dr. Watson Sr. narrates.
 She and John Jr. marry at the end of the first story.
 Both she and her husband believe Holmes to be deceased at this time, though canon stories imply that he is working undercover for Britain's war efforts.
 It is not confirmed whether Dr. Watson, Sr. knows this.

+Amelia Rojas

+Amelia Rojas is the daughter of Sherlock Holmes and Native American inventor Lucia "Little Dove" Rojas.
+She appears in the television series Sherlock and Daughter.